 While black hat SEO uses link schemes and keyword stuffing, white hat SEO tactics include creating quality content and using authoritative internal links.

 Here are some of the most common techniques in grey hat SEO:

 Buying expired domains and linking them to your website: This is an easy and fast way of improving your backlink history, which will help you rank up in the SERPs.
 In this technique, website owners check if the domain they are buying has a good backlink before proceeding with a 301 redirect.

 Social bookmarking: There are social bookmarking websites available where people can share their content and bookmark other content that interest them.
 It is one way of getting one’s link out in the open.

 Exchanging links: This is usually done between two websites with related content or as a result of favors given.
 Unfortunately, this technique can go bad when done excessively.
 After all, organic linking is still the ideal strategy.

 The most important thing to note about grey hat SEO is that it is not bad, but it is not completely good.
 It is a tactic that can help your website rank up in the search engine results pages without you having to worry about negative consequences.
 However, your digital marketing company needs to make sure that the tactic you plan on using does not violate Google’s guidelines.
+You can also have an expert SEO company on board to keep a check on the same.
+But make sure you use gray hat SEO techniques under expert supervision only.
 And, if unsure, it’s best not to use it at all.